Investment risk regulation –

 Investment risk benefits

-The encouraging ‘fact’ is that over the extended period between WWII and late-2007, Australian equities returned around 12% p.a. on a 10-year rolling basis.
+One encouraging fact is that over the period between WWII and late-2007, Australian equities returned around 12% p.a.
+This return is measured on a rolling 10-year basis.
 Following the GFC, these same equities achieved significant growth for about five years.
-The lower returns for longer environment that has settled into markets since the activity of Central Banks around the world, flooded investment markets with money under their quantitative easing programs, will probably result in these returns over ten-year rolling periods, falling to high single digits.
+The lower returns for longer environment that pervaded markets since the Central Bank responses around the world following the GFC –

 The inevitable outcome, is that with modest regulation, investment markets will do their job of providing capital for growth and development of industry, infrastructure and services – and provide a reasonable return to those who risk their capital to finance these assets and undertakings.